General Degree Requirements

 Master of Science With and Without Specification

 The choice of area of specialization must be approved by the committee on graduate students of the department in which the student is enrolled.
 Approval of the entire program must be obtained from this committee and from the student's faculty advisor.
-A special interdepartmental committee, approved by the Office of Graduate Education, may be appointed to supervise a program in an interdepartmental field.
+A special interdepartmental committee, approved by the Office of Graduate Education, may be appointed to supervise a program of study in an interdisciplinary field.

 The satisfactory completion of the master's degree requires the student to be in residence as a full-time regular graduate student for a minimum of one regular academic term (not the summer session).
-Every degree candidate working on a thesis must register for thesis in all terms during which his or her thesis research or writing is actually in progress and during the term his or her name appears on the degree list.
+Every degree candidate working on a thesis must register for thesis in all terms during which their thesis research or writing is actually in progress and during the term in which their name appears on the degree list.

 Master of Architecture